Spring is in the air, daylight hours are getting longer, and our girl cats are coming into heat…

 Let’s not forget the actual birth.
 Persians often need help cleaning the kittens, cutting the placentas, and getting the kittens dry and breathing.
 You will need to have your birthing kit all ready and a box/cage set up in a small, confined, yet easy-to-reach area.
 You can put together the birthing kit with the help of your vet.

 After the kittens are born, you will need to raise them and keep them until they are of the appropriate age to leave home.
 Persians seem to be a bit slower in maturing than other breeds.
 Most reputable breeders do not let kittens leave until they are at least 10 to 12 weeks of age (usually closer to 16 weeks).
 You will need to provide good quality food for the kittens and the nursing mother at all times.
 Vaccinations will need to be given at the right ages.

 When it is time for the kittens to leave home, if you do not already have homes waiting, you will need to advertise and be willing to screen each potential buyer.
 Be willing to follow up with buyers that have purchased Persians as pets to be sure the kittens have been spayed and neutered at the right time rather than bred.

 This is only the tip of the iceberg.
 There are problems that just cannot be foreseen — even in the best-planned breedings.
 It is a lot of energy, heartbreak, fun, and joy.
-It is a great feeling of accomplishment when you have raised a healthy litter of top-quality Persian kittens and seen them to their new homes.
+It is a great feeling of accomplishment when you have raised a healthy litter of top-quality Persian kittens and seen them in their new homes.
 It can be a great hobby, and many new friends can be made.
 But it must be taken seriously and not just done on an impulse.